tipiodevelopment/socket-server/replit.md

             - `product_banner`: Featured product promotional banner with custom background, title, CTA, and deeplink
             - `product_store`: Full catalog or filtered product grid/list view (supports "all" or "filtered" modes)
     - Components can be activated/deactivated manually or scheduled for automatic display within specific campaigns.
-    - **Component Duplication:** Templates can be duplicated via "Duplicate" button in Component Library, creating independent copies with "(Copy)" suffix.
+    - **Component Duplication:** Templates can be duplicated via "Duplicate" button in Component Library, creating independent copies with SDK-based sequential naming (e.g., "RProductCarousel 1", "RProductCarousel 2").
 Enables multiple instances of the same component type (e.g., multiple product carousels with different products) within a single campaign.
-        - **API Endpoint:** POST `/api/components/:id/duplicate` creates a new component with identical config
+        - **API Endpoint:** POST `/api/components/:id/duplicate` creates a new component with identical config and SDK-based name
+        - **SDK Naming Convention:** Uses Swift SDK names (RProductBanner, RProductCarousel, ROfferBannerDynamic, RProductSpotlight, RProductStore, etc.) with sequential numbering
+        - **Smart Numbering:** Automatically finds the highest existing SDK number and increments it; starts at 1 for first duplicate; ignores legacy-named components
         - **UI Integration:** Copy button in ComponentLibraryTab triggers duplication mutation with cache invalidation
         - **Multiple Active Instances:** Multiple components of the same type can now be active simultaneously in one campaign (restriction removed in Nov 2024)
     - **Campaign-Specific Customization:** Each campaign can personalize component configurations (texts, images, links, product IDs) without affecting the original template or other campaigns.
 Custom configurations are stored per campaign in `campaignComponents.customConfig`.